To print or download the Guidelines CLICK HERE

 These Architectural Guidelines are not intended to constrain the ARC in exercising its responsibility to fulfill the intent of the Covenant and the Bylaws.
 If there is any question about the need to obtain approval, a completed application should be submitted to the ARC in a timely manner.
 Applications in response to emergencies can be submitted at any time for prompt resolution.
 Questions regarding the completion of the Application can be answered by the chair of the ARC or any Committee member.
 This process ensures the continuity of architectural standards that give strong support to maintaining property values, and facilitating property transfers.
 Cooperation of all homeowners is appreciated.

 - Hip or gable roofs are permitted (but not in the same elevation).

 - 6 vertical by 12 horizontal pitch preferred.
 5 x 12 permitted.

 - Overhangs of 24” required.
 This measurement is from outside face of wall to outside edge of roof.

 - Gable or rake overhangs to be 12” minimum.

 - Shingles are to be in dark tones of brown or gray, according to the siding color.

 - Townhouse shingles should be the same color within the same building.

 - All roof mounted appliances or yard mounted equipment should be located to be as unobtrusive as possible, consistent with operational requirements.

-- Requests for solar panel installation will be considered on a case-by-case basis but will not be permitted in an case on the street side of the roof nor will leased panels be allowed.
+- Requests for solar panel installation will be considered on a case-by-case basis but will not be permitted in any case on the street side of the roof or in the yard nor will leased panels be allowed.